bbepis/XUnity.AutoTranslator/README.md

 GenerateStaticSubstitutionTranslations=False ;Indicates that the plugin should generate translations without variables when using substitutions
 GeneratePartialTranslations=False ;Indicates that the plugin should generate partial translations to support text translations as it is "scrolling in"
-EnableTranslationScoping=False   ;Indicates the plugin should parse 'TARC' directives and scope translations based on these
+EnableTranslationScoping=False   ;Indicates the plugin should parse 'TARC' directives and scope translations based on these EnableSilentMode=False           ;Indicates the plugin should not print out success messages in relation to translations BlacklistedIMGUIPlugins=         ;If an IMGUI window assembly/class/method name contains any of the strings in this list (case insensitive) that UI will not be translated.
+Requires MonoMod hooks.
+This is a list seperated by ';'

 [Texture]
 TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from.
 Can use placeholder: {GameExeName}